ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 tc-list
-: The tc-list parameter enumerates the Trusted Components installed on the device in the form of tc-info objects.
-This parameter MUST be present if the QueryResponse is sent in response to a QueryRequest with the trusted-components bit set.
+: The tc-list parameter enumerates the Trusted Components installed on the device in the form of system-property-claims objects.
+The system-property-claims may contain TEE properties information when QueryResponse do not have evidence, using it to learn device identifying information and TEE identifying information for distinguishing which Trusted Components to install in the TEE.
+  This parameter MUST be present if the
+  QueryResponse is sent in response to a QueryRequest with the trusted-components bit set.